Accessibility Tools

 can give a lot to everyone.

-The town is small and fine,
+The town small and fine,

 invites everyone warmly.